johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 Let's skip the chunk beginning with the line `const subscriptionHandler = rawPacket => {` for a moment.

 The next three chunks of code, respectively:
 1. Perform our subscription, as discussed above.
 In Faye, the `subscribe()` call returns a promise that resolves when the Faye server returns an acknowledgement.
 2. Upon that acknowledgement, we publish the serialized packet we built earlier.
-3. We return a way to unsubscribe from the observable.
+3. Finally, we return a way to unsubscribe from the observable.
 This is part of the Observable creation pattern.
-Recall that ultimately, handleRequest is a factory function returning the body of an observable subscription callback, so this is normal Observable creation.
+Recall that ultimately, `handleRequest()` is a factory function returning the body of an observable subscription callback, so this is normal Observable creation.

 Let's tackle the part where we build the subscription handler.
 Here it is again: